freerouting/freerouting/README.md

 - WebStart code has been removed (WebStart is officially deprecated)
 - Several `ClassCastException` bugs in the graphics package have been fixed
 - Swing UI uses native look&feel if possible
-- Prepared module support (still WIP)
+- Prepared Jigsaw module support (still WIP)
 - other minor fixes

 ## How to Build It